scorpwarp23/mobile-redirect/README.md

     non_mobile_url:"https://app.linkwok.com", //URL to redirect non-mobile traffic to if the context of this package installation is `"mobile"`

-    redirect_desktop:false //This parameter is used when the current context is `mobile`.
+    redirect_desktop:false, //This parameter is used when the current context is `mobile`.
 It is used to define whether desktop traffic should be redirected away from the mobile app.

+    excluded_routes:[] //This is used to add routes to be excluded for redirection.
+Add them as `'/route-name'`, comma separated array values. **Currently excluded routes need to be static and can't have any parameters.**

 };